🩸 Lab Tube Color Reference Guide

 • Prenatal antibody screening

-• Two identifiers: Name + DOB or medical record number
+• Follow your facility/AABB policy for: Two identifiers (Name + DOB or medical record number)

 • Verbal confirmation: Patient states name and DOB